The Siren – Female Creatures of Greek Mythology

 They are said to have stayed in the waves because a wave created Venus.”

-And here is the clue of what caused sirens to become mermaids:
+And there we have it, a clue of what really caused sirens to become mermaids:

 “Venus”, the Latin term for Aphrodite, the Greek goddess of love, beauty, pleasure and procreation, all qualities frowned on by the Christian church, was born from the waves.